 The amount of money wagered on the Super Bowl annually is pretty staggering.
-That number will only continue to grow as additional states legalize sports betting in the coming year.
+And that number will only grow as more states legalize sports betting in the coming year.

-For now, the survey results from the American Gaming Association in advance of the 2019 Super Bowl were rather eye-opening:
+For now, the survey results from the American Gaming Association in advance of last year’s Super Bowl were rather eye-opening: